 Through focused courses in topics ranging from online marketing channels to strategic social marketing communication, students can study the history, theory and technology of social media.
 Classes that focus on social media communications can teach students how to segment consumer populations according to their social media activities and preferences, conduct marketing research, establish return-on-investment benchmarks, develop social marketing strategies, and communicate effectively across varied social media platforms.

+Master’s in Social Media programs generally require students to complete between 30 and 36 credit hours of study to earn their degree.
 During the first year of study, students are typically introduced to fundamental concepts in social media, technology, marketing, and communication.
 After completing approximately 12 credit hours of study in core coursework, students transition into 15 to 18 credit hours of specialized or elective classes.
 These classes range from deep dives into business and customer intelligence to interactive marketing campaigns, and organizational behavior to crisis communication in social media.

 Below is a list of example courses students in a master’s in social media may encounter in their program: